The earth is burning - What about our climate?

 Who and what is the Intergovernmental Panel on Climate Change?

 The global climateat oalso known as the Intergovernmental Panel on Climate Change (IPCC), based in Geneva, is an institution of the United Nations, which regularly compiles the current state of knowledge on climate change and evaluates it from a scientific perspective.
-It maps out various options for action without proposing specific solutions and therefore lays the foundation for science-based climate protection.political decisions.
+It maps out different options for action without proposing specific solutions and therefore lays the foundation for science-based climate protection.political decisions.
 Within the scientific community, the reports are regarded as the credible and well-founded presentation of the state of scientific, technical and socio-economic research on the climate and its changes.

 The first part of a six-part report on the current climate situation was published in mid-August 2021. also my statements in this article are based on.